Disney Channel (India): Broadcast

 The channel broadcasts in India and several neighboring countries.
 It was formerly broadcast in Bangladesh, Pakistan and Bhutan, but was removed for the following reasons:

 The Government of Bangladesh banned the Indian feeds of Disney Channel and Disney XD from broadcasting in February 2013, citing non-availability of localized dubs for content, including the anime Doraemon, which was being broadcast only in Hindi.
 Pogo was banned for the same reason; three other channels were also banned for broadcasting without authorization.
 Later, the Asian feed of Disney Channel was made available on specific Bangladeshi cable providers.

 Concerns about localization were raised in Pakistan as well, regarding the broadcast of Hindi-only dubs of Doraemon.
 In 2016, after increasing tensions between the countries, all Indian television channels were banned from broadcast by the Pakistan Electronic Media Regulatory Authority.
 The ban was reiterated after appeals in 2018.

 In Bhutan, the channel was similarly removed due in 2017 to most of its programming being aired in Hindi rather than in English.
 This was part of a uniformity plan.

 Sister television channels

 Disney Channel HD

-On 15 March 2023 Disney Channel HD was launched.
+On 15 March 2023, Disney Channel HD was launched.
 It was originally planned by 1 March 2020 and 11 December 2021, but it was postponed.

-It features a schedule that is different from the SD channel.
-Disney Junior programs are played in the morning hours.
-It also has its own branding package while the SD channel continues to use the 2014 branding.

-Similar to the SD channel, Disney shows are rarely aired on the HD channel (with the exception of the morning Disney Junior block) with the majority of the schedule taken up by Doraemon and local shows.